billyyoung/blog/content/start-here.md

 Thanks for visiting my fledgeling corner of the Internet.

-My motivations, in the simplest terms: bring joy to others, and bring joy to myself.
+My motivations, in the simplest terms: become the best version of myself I can be, bring joy to others, and bring joy to myself.

 Here you'll find posts about: thinking, learning, music, education, personality, and tech.